freeradical13/freeradical13.github.io/index.md

 [Eukaryotes][] are single or multi-cellular organisms that have a nucleus containing chromosomes.
 Some have an additional cell wall like prokaryotes.

 Eukaryotic cells include [organelles][] floating in the cytoplasm which provide various functions and are themselves contained in phospholipid bilayers.
+All of the organelles together are called the [endomembrane system][].

 #### Cell Nucleus

 The [cell nucleus][] is the largest organelle and contains the DNA.
-The cell nucleus is surrounded by the nuclear envelope which has a double membrane and nuclear pores for communication of material with the rest of the cell.
-DNA is transcribed to RNA in the nucleolus.
+The cell nucleus is surrounded by the nuclear envelope which has a double membrane and nuclear pores for communication with the rest of the cell.

+The [nuclear lamina][] is an array of protein filaments that maintain the shape of the nucleus.

+The [nucleolus][] within the nucleus is made of fibers and DNA and where Ribosomes and rRNA are made.

 Eukaryotic have repetitive nucleotide sequences of TTAGGG on each end of each chromosome called [telomeres][].